 Over the next couple of years, Jake Burton made several modifications based on the original Snurfer design.
-In 1977 Jake Burton moved his operation to Londonberry, Vermont in order to pursue his dream of building snowboards and snowboarding gear.
-Jake manufactured his first Burton snow board by hand in his garage that year.
+In 1977 Jake Burton moved his operation to Londonderry, Vermont in order to pursue his dream of building snowboards and snowboarding gear.
+Jake manufactured his first Burton snowboard by hand in his garage that year.
 Because Burton was working under a shoestring budget, he couldn't afford the proper equipment and applied polyurethane to his snowboards wearing a scuba mask.
-A little-known fact is that Jake’s co-founder at the time was Dimitrije Milovich, who eventually left Burton to start Winterstick snowboards in Salt Lake City, Utah.
+A little-known fact is that Jake’s co-founder at the time was Dimitrije Milovich, who eventually left Burton to start Winterstick Snowboards in Salt Lake City, Utah.

 The following year, Burton moved to Manchester, Vermont where Jake and his small team, shaped and produced snowboards for sale.
 Burton’s first snowboards were constructed from bentwood laminate and had a fixed binding that held the rider’s snowboard boots tightly to their snowboard.